-We have examined the certified transcript of proceedings (the "Transcript") relating to the issuance by the State of Ohio (the "Issuer"), acting by and through its Treasurer of State (the "Treasurer"), of its \$375,000,000 State of Ohio Major New State Infrastructure Project Revenue Bonds, Series 2008-1 (the "Bonds").
-The Bonds are being issued pursuant to the provisions of Section 5531.10 of the Ohio Revised Code (the "Act") for the purposes described in the Trust Agreement between the Issuer and U.S. Bank National Association, as Trustee (the "Trustee"), dated as of May 1, 1998, as amended, and as supplemented by the Eleventh Supplemental Trust Agreement between the Issuer and the Trustee, dated as of October 1, 2008 (collectively, the "Trust Agreement").
+We have examined the certified transcript of proceedings (the "Transcript") relating to the issuance by the State of Ohio (the "Issuer"), acting by and through its Treasurer of State (the "Treasurer") of its \$78,185,000 State of Ohio Major New State Infrastructure Project Revenue Bonds, Series 2010-1 (Tax-Exempt) (the "Bonds").
+The Bonds are being issued pursuant to the provisions of Section 5531.10 of the Ohio Revised Code (the "Act") for the purposes described in the Trust Agreement between the Issuer and U.S. Bank National Association, as successor Trustee (the "Trustee"), dated as of May 1, 1998, as amended, including the Twelfth Supplemental Trust Agreement between the Issuer and the Trustee, dated as of May 1, 2010 (collectively, the "Trust Agreement").
 The Ohio Director of Transportation (the "Director") has entered into a Certificate and Agreement with the Treasurer (the "Certificate and Agreement") pursuant to which the Ohio Department of Transportation (the "Department") has agreed to make deposits with the Treasurer equal to the Bond Service Charges on the Bonds plus certain related costs.
-The documents in the Transcript examined include executed counterparts of the following: (i) the Certificate and Agreement and (ii) the Trust Agreement.
+The documents in the Transcript examined include executed counterparts of (i) the Certificate and Agreement and (ii) the Trust Agreement.
 We have also examined a copy of a fully registered, executed and authenticated Bond, certified by the Trustee to be a true copy of the lowest-numbered Bond authenticated.
 Unless otherwise defined herein, each of the capitalized terms used herein as a defined term shall have the meaning ascribed to such term in the Trust Agreement.